 CCSS: L.K.5.D, L.1.5.D, L.2.5.B, L.3.5.C, L.4.5.C, L.5.5.C

-Help children in 1st grade and 2nd grade demonstrate a basic understanding of shades of meaning with this shades of meaning matching activity.
-Let the young word masters match each set of words to a word that has a same/similar meaning.
+Help 1st grade and 2nd grade kids demonstrate a basic understanding of shades of meaning with these shades of meaning matching activities.
+Match each set of words to a word that has a similar meaning.

-Watch practice snowball from ecstatic to euphoric with this part of our shades of meaning activities for 3rd grade and 4th grade kids!
-Order each set of adjectives in such a way that the weakest word is at the lowest rung and the strongest at the highest.
+Watch practice snowball from ecstatic to euphoric with these shades of meaning activities for 3rd grade and 4th grade kids!
+Order each set of adjectives so that the weakest is at the lowest rung and the strongest at the highest.

-Appease children's appetite for excellence in shades of meaning with a printable worksheet for 5th grade, which stands out with a shades of meaning definition.
-Choose the word that packs a higher punch from the parentheses and complete each sentence.
+Appease children's appetite for excellence in shades of meaning with a printable set for 5th grade, which stands out with a shades of meaning definition.
+Choose the stronger word and complete each sentence.

-Delight as kindergarten and grade 1 kids shout and scream in joy while they add to their understanding of shades of meaning with this worksheet that tasks them with thinking of and writing three words that have a similar meaning to each verb given.
+Delight as kindergarten and grade 1 kids add to their understanding of shades of meaning with these worksheets that task them with thinking of and writing three words that have a similar meaning to each verb given.

-Say hello to our shades of meaning worksheet pdf, suitable for the little wordsmiths in grade 2 and grade 3!
-Find two words that are similar in meaning to each adjective here.
-Look for the words inside the word box at the bottom of the sheet.
+Say hello to our shades of meaning worksheets pdf, suitable for wordsmiths in grade 2 and grade 3!
+Find two words that are similar in meaning to each adjective and look for the words in the box at the bottom.